GaPhil/rsa/README.md

 # RSA Encryption

-This programme is a short demonstraiton of the rsa encryption algorithm.
+This programme is a short demonstration of the rsa encryption algorithm.

 ###Key generation